Follow College Fashion on Twitter!

 4. Research the best eco-friendly brands.

 It’s fashionable to be green: many high-end designer lines like Stella McCartney and Loomstate have started to support sustainable fashion.
 There are SO many great eco-friendly brands out there that sell fabulous products.
-Do a Google search and learn more about them!
+Check out our list of our top 20 favorite sustainable fashion brands for a great place to start!

 3. Shop your own wardrobe!